dd-xml/dd-xml.github.io/_pages/call.md

 To be annouced soon.

 ## Submission Details
-We invite researchers and practitioners to submit a one-page abstract (excluding references) related to the topics outlined above.
-Submissions should clearly articulate the research problem, methodology, key findings (if applicable), and relevance to explainability in machine learning and sequential decision-making.
-Template for submitting abstracts is [template](https://www.overleaf.com/read/nkncsmbynzgq#287f38).
+We invite researchers to submit a one-page abstract (excluding references) related to the workshop themes.
+Submissions should briefly outline the research problem, approach, and any key insights or preliminary results, with a clear emphasis on relevance to explainability in machine learning and sequential decision-making.
+Template for submitting abstracts is: [template](https://www.overleaf.com/read/nkncsmbynzgq#287f38).

 Please make your submissions on [OpenReview](https://openreview.net/group?id=computerrobotvision.org/CRV/2025/Workshop/DD-XML).
 ## Questions